Submit feeds via scheduled fetches

 To create or edit a schedule for a data feed:

-- Click the name of the data feed that you would like to schedule.
+- Click the name of the feed that you'd like to schedule.

-- Click the Schedule tab on the page that loads, and click EDIT SCHEDULE at the bottom of the page.
+- Click Schedule on the page that loads and click Edit schedule at the bottom of the page.

 - Schedule the desired frequency, timing and location of your feed.
 (Important: The URL of your file location must begin with either http://, https://, ftp:// or sftp://).

-- If your file requires a username and password to access, please enter the appropriate login information to allow Google to access your file.
+- If your file requires a username and password to be accessed, enter the appropriate login information to allow Google to access your file.

-- Click Update Schedule to save your changes or Update and fetch now to trigger an immediate fetch and upload of the file from the URL specified.
+- Click Update schedule to save your changes or Update and fetch now to trigger an immediate fetch and upload of the file from the specified URL.

-- The size of the file that you're scheduling must be less than 1 gigabyte (GB), and the user agents "Googlebot" and "AdsBot-Google" cannot be blocked from the directory containing your feed.
+- The size of the file that you're scheduling must be less than 4 gigabytes (GB), and the user-agents "Googlebot" and "AdsBot-Google" cannot be blocked from the directory containing your feed.

-- Please ensure that the feed URL points directly to your data feed file in one of our supported file formats.
+- Make sure that the feed URL points directly to your feed file in one of the supported file formats.
 Note that pointing to an HTML page of your website will cause the processing of your feed to fail.

 Eligible file locations

-Google Merchant Center will support automatic scheduled uploads using the http, https, ftp or sftp protocols.
+Google Merchant Center supports scheduled fetch uploads using the http, https, ftp, or sftp protocols.

-- If you’re submitting via the ftp, http or https protocols, please be aware that username and password are optional fields and should be left empty if no username or password is required.
+- If you're submitting via the ftp, http or https protocols, bear in mind that username and password are optional fields and should be left empty if no username or password is required.

 - If you're submitting via the sftp protocol, the username and password fields are required.

-- If you’re setting up an automatic upload (scheduled fetch) within Merchant Center, you cannot use Google’s FTP Server (ftp://uploads.google.com) as your feed URL.
+- If you're setting up a scheduled fetch within Merchant Center, you cannot use Google's FTP or SFTP Server (ftp://uploads.google.com or sftp://partnerupload.google.com) as your feed URL.

-Note: Automatic upload feature allows you to host your feed files on your servers.
-If you’re submitting information via FTP, your username and password refer to your server.
-This login information is different from the settings in the FTP Setting tab, where you specify the username and password required to access the FTP account hosted on Google.
+Note: With scheduled fetches, you host your feed files on your servers.
+If you're hosting your files on an SFTP or FTP server, the username and password fields under Schedule refer to the credentials for your server.
+This login information is different from login information on the SFTP / FTP /GCS page, which contains the username and password required to access Google's SFTP or FTP upload server.